Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-\begin{remark} Under the additional assumption of boundedness of \(\tilde b\) exponential moment of the initial value \(x_0\) is not necessary and can be replaced by the fourth moment as in the Theorem \ref{thm1}. \end{remark}
+\begin{remark} In case of $d=1$ continuity of $\sigma$ in $x$ is not needed.
+Under the additional assumption of boundedness of \(\widetilde b\) or \(\widetilde B\) an exponential moment of the initial value \(x_0\) is not necessary and can be replaced by the fourth moment, or even weaker. \end{remark}

-\begin{remark} Instead of Lipschitz condition (\ref{Lip}), it suffices if diffusion coefficient \(\sigma\) belongs to the Sobolev class \(\sigma(t,x) \in W^{0,1}_{2d+2, loc}\).
-More general conditions on Sobolev derivatives for \(\sigma\) can be found in \cite[Theorem 1]{Ver80} and \cite{Ver82}, and any of them can be used in our Theorem \ref{thm5} above.
-Note that in the latter reference \(\sigma\) is assumed Lipschitz but it is shown that continuity is necessary only with respect to the state variable \(x\), which is also applied to the conditions from \cite{Ver80}.
-Also, as usual, even more relaxed conditions on sigma can be stated in the case of dimension one as in \cite[Theorem~2]{Ver80}. \end{remark}

-\subsection{Proof of Theorem \ref{thm5}}
+\subsection{Proof of Theorem \ref{thm5a}}